alexandr1anovx/LexiGrow/README.md

 #  LexiGrow

-An iOS app designed to help people learn English.
+An iOS app designed to help people learn English. **iOS 17+**.

-**features**:
+✨ **features**:
-- Learn vocabulary with translation exercises.
+- learn vocabulary with translation exercises.
-- Practice with flashcards to reinforce memory.
+- practice with flashcards to reinforce memory.
-- Track the number of words you’ve learned.
+- track the number of words you’ve learned.

-**iOS 17+**.

 ---